Martchus/syncthingtray/README.md

 # Syncthing Tray
 Qt 5-based tray application for [Syncthing](https://github.com/syncthing/syncthing)

+## Supported platforms
-* Designed to work under any desktop environment with tray icon support
+* Designed to work under any desktop environment supported by Qt 5 with tray icon support
+* No desktop environment specific libraries required
 * Tested under
   * Plasma 5
   * Openbox/qt5ct/Tint2
   * Cinnamon
+  * Windows 10
-  * Could be shown as regular window if no tray icon support is available
+  * Can be shown as regular window if tray icon support is not available

-* Doesn't require desktop environment specific libraries
+## Features
 * Provides quick access to most frequently used features but does not intend to replace the official web UI
   * Check state of directories and devices
   * Check current traffic statistics